chrisboylen/React-Weather-App/README.md

 It is essentially a weather app that uses search functionality to render parsed data from API object and arrays for a 10 day, 7 day and current weather experience.

-UX was inspired by a symplistic matte design that subverts the more "sleek modern" designs for a simplistic yet navigatable feel.
+UX was inspired by a simplistic matte design that subverts the more "sleek modern" designs for a comfortable yet navigatable experience.

 Below is a version of our mockup process, inspiration and ultimate design.